omsagarka07/omsagarka07/README.md

 **Modern Responsive Cafe Website**

-A responsive cafe website focused on a clean interface and user-friendly experience.
+A responsive cafe website focused on a clean and user-friendly interface.

 **Tech:** `HTML` · `CSS` · `JavaScript` · `Bootstrap`